Joseph T. Angelo: Military service

-Great Depression and Bonus Army
+Later life

+Joe Angelo (seen holding the flag) had his image captured for the Washington, DC newspaper Evening Star.
+He took part in a ceremony on June 9th, 1932 whereupon 250 veterans, who had been detained the previous night by police, were made to take the Oath of Allegiance- a pledge against liquor and communism.
+Angelo was not one of the 250 detained.

 In 1932, while Patton continued his path on his famous military career, Angelo had returned to civilian life.
 He was unemployed and suffering along with many other veterans from the effects of the Great Depression.
 As a result, he joined the Bonus Army movement of First World War veterans demanding monetary compensation for their roles in the war.
 The particular issue was that these veterans had been promised compensation but they were not due to receive it until 1948 (the money was eventually awarded in 1936).
 Given the realities of the depression, veterans such as Angelo demanded the money be paid immediately.
 The veterans marched on Washington D.C., setting up camps in order to protest against the administration of President Herbert Hoover.

-Last meeting

 On July 28, 1932, troops were ordered into the camps to quell the protest.
 In the resulting melee, two veterans were killed and many were injured.
 The commanders of the operation included Douglas MacArthur, Dwight D. Eisenhower, and Patton, the man saved by Angelo so many years before.
 In the aftermath of the assault on the camps, Angelo approached Patton, but was harshly rejected.
-The last known words between the men were uttered by Patton:

-"I do not know this man.
+Spying Angelo, Patton said: "Sergeant, I do not know this man.
 Take him away and under no circumstances permit him to return."
 He explained to his fellow officers that Angelo had "dragged me from a shell hole under fire.
 I got him a decoration for it.
 Since the war, my mother and I have more than supported him.
 We have given him money.
 We have set him up in business several times.
 Can you imagine the headlines if the papers got word of our meeting here this morning.
 Of course, we'll take care of him anyway."

+Personal life

+He was an active member of Corporal Matthews-Purnell Post, No. 518, Veterans of Foreign Wars of the United States, at Camden, New Jersey.